 A subscription key associated with your MPC account.
 This key will be automatically used if the environment variable

-is set.
+MPC_TOKENis set.

 Details

-Using these functions to produce a doc_items
+Using these functions to produce a doc_items object is optional;

 if the user prefers the greater flexibility of using rstac directly,